Short holiday in Vienna with a toddler

 1. Christin

-We were in Vienna once in 2013, without children at the time.
-Here can you get a few more tips.
+We were in Vienna once before, in 2013, back then without a child.
+Here You can get some more tips.

-Have fun in November in this enchanting city.
-I think you will be as excited as we are.
+Have a wonderful time in this enchanting city this November.
+I think you'll be just as thrilled as we are.

 Christin